City nature challenge 2025: Toronto and GTA

 WHY PARTICIPATE?

-City Nature Challenge is a great way to connect with nature and collaborate with experts all around the world.
-By participating, not only do we get to learn about the local nature that is all around us, we can also help scientists study and protect species in our cities by documenting nature in our area and at the same time build community and connection.
-Join hundreds of cities worldwide in celebrating and tracking wild species!
+By participating, not only do we get to learn about the local nature that is all around us, we also help scientists study and protect species in our cities by documenting nature in our area, while build community and connection.